 4.12.
-There were no employer contributions paid by the employer, until 1 April 2016, where employers now pay a minimum of 15% of superannuable pay (unless they are already contributing in excess of 15%, in which case the higher contribution will continue) and this is expected to increase each subsequent year by 1% until the employers' contributions reach 20%.
+There were no employer contributions paid by the employer, until 1 April 2016, where employers paid 15% of superannuable pay.
+The contribution rate had been expected to increase by 1% per year to 20% from the 1 April 2017, however the Treasury Minister confirmed in the February 2017 budget speech that this rate will remain at 15%.